Angelelz/WinHelloUnlock/ReadMe.md

 Setup
 -----

-After instalation, open your database and unlock it using your composite key.
+After installation, open your database and unlock it using your composite key.
 Unlocking with any combination of Password/KeyFile/WindowsUserAccount is supported.

 <img src="https://raw.githubusercontent.com/Angelelz/WinHelloUnlock/master/WinHelloUnlock/Screenshots/ToUnlock.png" width=500/>